jdillard/personal-site/source/_trips/2022-04-02-excelsior-in-winter.md

 cover: excelsior-in-winter
 ---

-I ran up Excelsior the previous August and it was hard not to notice the inviting bowls that split off on each side of the summit and knew I had to come back in the Winter.
+I ran up [Excelsior Peak](https://www.peakbagger.com/peak.aspx?pid=25604) the previous August and it was hard not to notice the inviting bowls that split off on each side of the summit and knew I had to come back in the Winter.

 ## The Approach